sail-sg/envpool/docs/pages/env.rst

           // return MakeDict("action"_.bind(Spec<int>({}, {0, 5})));
         }

-    For continuous action space, simply change the type of ``Spec`` to float or double.
-For example, if the action is a NumPy array with 4 floats, ranging from -2 to 2:
+    For continuous action space, change the type of ``Spec`` to float or double.
+For example, if the action is a NumPy array with four floats, ranging from -2 to 2:

     .. code-block:: c++